Probing quantum effects with classical stochastic analogs: Model

-{\it Model.---} The dynamics of a quantum particle interacting with a classical thermal environment can be described, in a first approximation, by a Wigner-Boltzmann equation \cite{Manfredi2019} (for a single spatial dimension, which is relevant here):
+The dynamics of a quantum particle interacting with a classical thermal environment can be described, in a first approximation, by a Wigner-Boltzmann equation \cite{Manfredi2019} (for a single spatial dimension, which is relevant here):

-where $x_{\pm} \equiv x \pm \lambda /2$, $f(x,p,t)$ is the Wigner phase-space distribution, $V_{\rm ext}(x,t)$ is the external potential, and $Q(f)$ is a collision operator that models the interaction with the thermal bath.
-Using a moment expansion of the Wigner-Boltzmann equation \cite{Gardner1994,Manfredi2005,Manfredi2019}, one can arrive at a set of two quantum hydrodynamic equations for the density $n(x,t)$ and the mean velocity $u(x,t)$:
+where $x_{\pm} \equiv x \pm \lambda /2$, $f(x,p,t)$ is the Wigner phase-space distribution, $V_{\rm ext}(x)$ is the external potential, and $Q(f)$ is a collision operator that models the interaction with the thermal bath.
+For instance, one could choose a relaxation operator $Q(f)=(f_M-f)/\tau$, where $f_M$ is an equilibrium Maxwellian with bath temperature $T$ and $\tau$ is the thermalization time.
+Using a moment expansion of the Wigner-Boltzmann equation \cite{Gardner1994,Manfredi2005,Manfredi2019} and assuming an ideal-gas equation of state for the pressure $P=k_BT n$, one can arrive at a set of two quantum hydrodynamic equations for the density $n(x,t)=\int fdp$ and the mean velocity $u(x,t) = {1 \over n}\int {p \over m} f dp$: